We collect information about you to

 Processing And Dispatch Of Your Order

 To process your order we need your credit card number and expiry date, plus any security details that the credit card processor may require.
 This process takes place in a secure environment.
-We use Royal Bank of Scotland Streamline, World pay and PayPal - “secure payment services” to process your payments meeting all requirements issued by consumer protection and law.
+We use Worldpay/Streamline - “secure payment services” to process your payments meeting all requirements issued by consumer protection and law.

-We regularly review the security of the system and follow the strict instructions of RBS Streamline, World pay and PayPal.
-We also provide your name, address and email contact information to our delivery courier UPS to enable them to provide you a unique tracking number via email to track the status of your delivery.
-If you have any queries about the security of the system please contact email@example.com.
+We regularly review the security of the system and follow the strict instructions of Worldpay/Streamline.
+We also/may need to provide your name, address and email contact information to our delivery courier to enable them to provide you a unique tracking number via email to track the status of your delivery.
+If you have any queries about the security of the system please contact firstname.lastname@example.org.

 At all times we endeavour to ensure that all financial transactions processed have the highest possible risk management procedures and processes in place.
 Here at Sheenashona Jewellery we have implemented a risk management package with our payment gateway to help protect you our valued customers and our business.
 In addition to electronic risk management procedures in certain circumstances we may also undertake additional checks before dispatching an order.
 It is therefore very important to ensure that any information supplied to us is 100% accurate.
 In the case of any potential fraudulent behaviour our company policy is clear - we will in all cases cooperate to the fullest extent with the appropriate policing authority and in such circumstance should they ever arise as a business, we will always prosecute.